tomj2j/Notes-and-Snippets/CSS/css.md

 Comments are ignored by browsers.

 A CSS comment is placed inside the <style> element, and starts with /_ and ends with _/:

+Pseudo Classes

+li:first-child - First element of the li elements li:last-child - Last element of the li elements li:nth-child(odd) or (even) - odd or even elements of the li elements

+Stylin Links

+a:link
+a:visited
+a:hover {
+color: orange;
+font-weight: bold;
+text-decoration: underline orangered;
+}
+a:active